innerfence/chargedemo-windows/README.md

 A copy of the MIT License, under which you may reuse any of the source code in this sample.

+* ChargeAPI/ChargeException.cs
 * ChargeAPI/ChargeRequest.cs
 * ChargeAPI/ChargeResponse.cs
 * ChargeAPI/ChargeUtils.cs
 * ChargeAPI/ChargeUtilsWindows.cs

-The ChargeRequest, ChargeResponse, ChargeUtils (2 files) classes.
+The ChargeRequest, ChargeResponse, ChargeUtils (2 files), and ChargeException classes.
 Copy these files into your own Visual Studio project.

 * App.xaml
 * App.xaml.cs